-Writing a '1' to this bit enables an internal connection between the TXD pin and the USART receiver and disables input from the RXD pin to the USART receiver.
+This bit controls whether the Loop-back mode is enabled or not.
+When enabled, an internal connection between the TXD pin and the USART receiver is created, and the input from the RXD pin to the USART receiver is disconnected.